mattslight/abookforlife/abookforlife.md

 What makes us who we are?
 And how do we value our worth?
 When we were young we were told – "you can be anything you want to be".

-We saw in *Letting Go* that people, places and things do not define us.
-We are who we are.
-We learned that as soon as we could accept that we found a greater level of peace.
+People, places and things do not define us.
+Yet we have a tendency to let them.
+Once they become part of our definition of who we are – psychologically we associate our worth with those things.

+Part of acceptance is knowing that we are who we are.
+Once our appreciation of self is not tied up with things, other people and places then we free ourselves from a certain bondage that holds over us.
+We have found this acknowledgement to be a liberating exercise.
+And like with a lot of things we have to come back to this idea of self-worth as there is a tendency for new things to creep in and once again become part of our self identiy.

 When we let something define our self worth, such as money, a job, a relationship or a place – we are at risk.
 When these things are taken away from us we see this as a blow to who we are.
-If you have ever lost a job, had a close relative pass away or move house you will have experienced this to one degree or another.
+When we lose a job, lose a close relative or move house we experience this sense of loss to one degree or another.
+It is important to remind ourselves that these things do not define us.

 We have seen in *Ego & Humility* that we may have under or over appreciation of ourself.
 The key here is to appreciate ourselves *as we are*.
 Yes we should strive for better and yes we are capable of faults – but lack of ambition or humility doesn't mean we are worth less.

 #### Low opinion of self

+Just as we can have an elevated or opinion of ourselves (overconfidence, cockiness etc.) so too can we have a low opinion of ourselves.
+We find this to also be a dangerous position to be in, which can lead to *Self-pity*, sadness or at the worst of times depression.
+It can cause us to become overly introverted and to not stand up for ourselves.
+The point here is that we are worthy.
+We owe it to ourselves to recongnise this.

+We can combat low-opinion of ourselves through self appreciation (see *Love Yourself*).

 ### Love Yourself